UW-INFO442-WI23/academic_weapon/README.md

 1. Landing Page
 2. Provides background info/mission statement
 3. “How to Order” steps
-4. FAQs/additional resources
+4. Provides additional related resources

 - **Search Page**
 1. Navigate through top nav bar
-2. Allows users to filter by price, distance, pick-up options
+2. Allows users to search products using key term(s)
-3. User chooses quantity → price reflects that change
+3. Allows users to sort results by price
-4. User adds to cart
+4. User adds products to cart: User  clicks "add" button same number of times for product quantity → price reflects that change

 - **My Cart Page**
 1. Accessed by clicking on “My Cart” icon to view all products in cart before checking out
 2. Choose pick up location and time
 3. Inputs payment method

 - **Order Confirmation/Thank You Page**
 1. Allows users to see the order summary of their purchase/confirmation sent to their email
 2. Pick up time, email sent, extra details